belle2/basf2/online_book/prerequisites/git.rst

      committed yet) and ``git reset`` ("undo" ``git commit``)

 Unfortunately for you, ``b2-git-training-space-2`` has stricter rules and you cannot just push changes there directly.
-Instead, you have to open a pull request (PR).
+Instead, you have to open a merge request (MR).
 For this concept you need to complete the next section.

 Branches (intermediate)